 CITI's RCR courses are available 24/7 online.
-The courses are free, because UM is a CITI subscriber, but individual registration is required.
+The courses are free, because UM is a CITI subscriber, but individual accounts must be established.
 For detailed instructions on using the CITI platform, see the document "Accessing CITI Program Online RCR Courses."
 (These and other documents described in this FAQ are available at www.miami.edu/rcr.)